CASFRI/CASFRI/docs/specifications/README.md

 | NOT_IN_SET     | Source value is not in the set of expected values for the source inventory |
 | NOT_APPLICABLE | Attribute does not apply to this record |

+Note:
+* In some cases disturbance types can occur without years, and years can occur without disturbance types.
+Any disturbances with unknown years are reported a the oldest disturbance, and any missing disturbance types are reported as UNKNOWN_VALUE.

 ### DIST_YEAR_1 - DIST_YEAR_3